 If you get really stuck, head west and you’ll find plenty of caravan parks available.

 A self-registration permit is required from the Kuitpo Forest Information Centre, less than 2kms south to 495 Brookman Road (self-registration permit system is available 24 hours a day).
-So find your spot and head up there to register.
+Find your spot and head up there to register.

 There are 23 designated, unpowered camping sites of varied sizes.
 Most are reasonably flat, with some bigger sites available for one or more caravans and trees won’t be an issue.

 Surrounded by gum trees and pines in the Eucalypt woodland, there is plenty of shade and shelter.
 They also act as a bit of a screen between sites and generally aren’t too close together (apart from the joint ones!)

 There is a newly build toilet block (opened 2018) with another pit toilet available.
 With it being a busy weekend in the campground, it looks like these were well used.
 But they are there when needed!

 Two timber shelters are available with picnic seating and a rainwater tank (although this was empty on our visit so it’s worth taking your own).
 Chookarloo and Heysen walking trails are also easily accessible.